 Cool completely before freezing.
 I freeze in individual cut pieces in a lidded container for easy dinners or in individual lunch portions.
 Thaw in the fridge overnight and reheat in a 350F oven for about 15 minutes.

-*If not gluten free, try Bionaturae Whole Wheat Lasagna Noodles.
-They're delicious and work well in this recipe. **Parmesan Cheese: Look for vegetarian friendly Parmesan cheese (one that does not use rennet in production).
+*If gluten free, I like Tinkyada and Jovial Lasagna .
+If not gluten free, try Bionaturae Whole Wheat Lasagna. **Parmesan Cheese: Look for vegetarian friendly Parmesan cheese (one that does not use rennet in production).
 BelGioioso and Organic Valley offer vegetarian friendly cheese.
-I found this comprehensive list that shows brands who produce vegetarian friendly parmesan cheese.
+This comprehensive list shows brands who produce vegetarian friendly parmesan cheese.
 For more information, check directly with your preferred cheese maker.
 Disclosure: I received lasagna noodle samples from Jovial and Taste Republic.
 All opinions are my own.